nomocas/yamvish/README.md

 	- reset(value)
 	- notify/notifyAll

-View : It's just there to provides easy structuration.
+View : It's just there to provide easy structuration.
 Absolutly optional.
 - y.View
 	- compilation of Template + Virtual + Context API
 	- there is nothing that you could do with View that you couldn't do with other classes.